Options for Student Loan Forgiveness

 - Licensed registered nurse (RN),

-- Advanced practice registered nurse (APRN), OR
+- Advanced practice registered nurse (APRN)

 - Faculty member at a school of nursing